-In one of the YCA review meetings, Paru shared about the extreme financial crisis in her family and of her own interest in becoming self-reliant.
-CLAMP staff visited her house and conducted a needs assessment.
-With referral from the ward office, as a young adult at high-risk, Paru was selected for vocational training in tailoring.
+In one of the YCA meetings, Paru shared with the group her family's difficult financial situation and her own desire to become independent and self-sufficient.
+From this meeting, CLAMP staff visited her house and conducted a needs assessment.
+Paru was identified as at high risk of modern slavery and was offered a place in vocational training in tailoring.

-“Shakti Samuha and F-skills (training institute) presented me with a certificate when I had successfully completed the training.
+“Shakti Samuha and presented me with a certificate when I had successfully completed the training.
 This has boosted my confidence so much!
-I have also developed my communication and leadership skills working as a YCA.
+I have also developed my communication and leadership skills working as a volunteer.
 I feel good mobilising communities and spreading awareness on important issues.”

-In coordination with Dupcheshwor Rural Municipality, the ward level Shikharbesi Women Network selected Paru for a further six-month training programme.
+In coordination with Dupcheshwor Rural Municipality, a local group, the Shikharbesi Women Network, selected Paru for a further six-month training programme.
 This training was funded by Dupcheshwor Rural Municipality under its women empowerment initiatives.
 Paru then selected a girl from her village as a trainee helper.
 They both earned 10,000 Nepali Rupees (£75) per month as trainees.
-Having successfully completed the training, they are now looking for suitable work opportunities.
+Having successfully completed the training, they are now both looking for work opportunities.

 “I was shortlisted because of my dedication and commitment to this profession.
 I am determined to continue in the tailoring profession and help people that are in need by sharing my own life experiences.”